Meduzz/modulr/README.md

 # modulr
-library to build proxies.
-Inspired by dapr.
+library to build dapr inspired proxies (which turns everything into a rest call).